 In October of 2009 Mrs. Deborah Ziolkowski became the fourth Superintendent of the Maryvale Union Free School District.
 During her tenure at Maryvale, the district hit a time of fiscal uncertainty and declining student enrollment.
 In an attempt to stabilize the district, massive layoffs took place and the sale of district properties.
 The district sold the old North Hill Elementary building and Dr. Robert A. Binner Community Education building.
 With the sale of the Community Education building located at 777 Maryvale Drive, the program moved to the main campus located at 1050 Maryvale Drive.
 With the move, the 9-10 building was re-dedicated to the Dr. Robert A Binner building since the old building was sold off.

 In 2012 district residents voted on and approved a bond project.
 This project made improvements to the rest of the windows on the main campus, brought state of the art interactive projectors to each classroom in the district and updated the safety/emergency systems around the district

 TODAY AT MARYVALE

 In September of 2015 Mr. Joseph R. D’Angelo became the fifth Superintendent of the Maryvale Union Free School District.
-The student population is holding steady with approximatley 2200 students.
-The district is currenly fiscaly stable once again.
+The student population is holding steady with approximately 2200 students.